pulseenergy/chef-style-guide/README.md

     > "Don’t use the default recipe (leave it blank).
 Instead, create recipes called server or client (or other)." - [Patterns To Follow](https://docs.chef.io/ruby.html#patterns-to-follow)

+- Private recipes should start with an underscore.
+The absence of an underscore is an indicator that the recipe is meant for use in run lists, or included from recipes in other cookbooks.

-- Create a `common.rb` recipe if there are multiple sub-recipes that would otherwise define the same resources (eg. a directory).
+- Create a `_common.rb` recipe if there are multiple sub-recipes that would otherwise define the same resources (eg. a directory).
 Otherwise you might find yourself running into [CHEF-3694](http://tickets.chef.io/browse/CHEF-3694) warnings.

 - Use `node[cookbook_name]` to refer to attributes within your cookbook's namespace.
 If you ever copy or rename the cookbook, you won't need to make nearly as many changes. *Caveat:* `cookbook_name` is not defined in attribute files, so you need to set it as a local variable if you want to use it.